Spaceless007/SEXP-Parser/README.md

 This project is a parser for s-expressions in C/C++.
 It was done by Nathanaël Beaudoin-Dion in the holiday period of 2019-2020 for the company GHGSat.
 This parser can be compiled and executed with CMake on any platform.
 Also, it supports cross-compilation with CMake.

 This README explains how to use and execute the SEXP-Parser on Windows and on Linux.
-After, it will go through the methodology on how the project was made and developped, to finish with improvements that could be made for the parser, what I learned throughout the process and difficulties encountered.
+After, it will go through the methodology on how the project was made and developed, to finish with improvements that could be made for the parser, what I learned throughout the process and difficulties encountered.

 # How to use the parser

-- The examples folder contains .sexp files the project can parse, where the parsed files can be choosed by the user when the project is executed
+- The examples folder contains .sexp files the project can parse, where the parsed files can be chosen by the user when the project is executed
 - The characters of value of 40 ("("), 41 (")") and from 44 (",") to 122 ("z") in the ASCII table are accepted and parsed
 - The s-expression needs to have the same structure as the capture.sexp file, like so:
 ```c++